 For this reason, for every metric you present in the report, make sure to include the right context for workforce size, economic data, and any other contextual information.

 Depending on the industry, some companies need to run reports on a daily basis, whereas other companies might need to deliver reports on a quarterly basis only.

-Determining the right reporting frequency for your company is essential to guarantee that any negative patterns will be discovered on time — before they become big problems.
+Determining the right reporting frequency for your is essential to guarantee that any negative patterns will be discovered on time — before they become big problems.
 Running a report on a weekly basis might be a waste of time since there might be no relevant changes to be analyzed while doing it every three months might be too late to take proactive actions.

 4. Take Real Action

 After analyzing a report, you might need to brainstorm with some ‘s leaders to determine the causes of problems and how to resolve them.